zowe/zowe-explorer-vscode/docs/extenders/Error Handling.md

 ## Showing Errors to Users

-We highly recomend to use VSCode's API to show messages to users.
+We highly recommend using VSCode's API to show messages to users.
 This will provide a standard format that is similar to Zowe Explorer and VSCode.

 - For showing information to the user: [vscode.window.showInformationMessage](https://code.visualstudio.com/api/references/vscode-api#window.showInformationMessage)